dart-lang/sdk/pkg/dev_compiler/STRONG_MODE.md

 Strong mode helps with:

 - [Stronger static checking](doc/STATIC_SAFETY.md) to find more errors during static analysis or compilation.
+  - This includes a [prototype of generic methods](doc/GENERIC_METHODS.md) for better expressiveness and checking.
 - [Stronger runtime checking](doc/RUNTIME_SAFETY.md) in the Dart Dev Compiler (DDC) to find errors at runtime.
 - [Idiomatic JavaScript code generation](doc/JS_CODEGEN.md) via DDC for more readable output and better interoperability.